mikeshultz/solidbyte/docs/structure.rst

 This directory contains all of your contract source files.
 They can be Vyper or Solidity or a mix of both if you prefer.
 The directory structure under this can be whatever you want.

+*NOTE*: Any contracts under `contracts/lib/` will not be directly compiled on their own by Solidbyte.

 *******
 deploy/